 Frequently Asked Questions

-At E4A, our thinking around our funding opportunity evolves as our understanding grows and as we learn from interactions with potential applicants, our National Advisory Committee, our grantees, and many other stakeholders.
+At Evidence for Action (E4A), our thinking around our funding opportunity evolves as our understanding grows and as we learn from interactions with potential applicants, our National Advisory Committee, our grantees, and many other stakeholders.
 We will do our best to ensure that our Frequently Asked Questions (FAQs) are kept up to date with our current thinking and share our insights in a timely manner.
 The below FAQs were most recently updated on September 9, 2021.
 If you have additional questions or would like clarification on any of the below, please contact us at email@example.com.

 Who may serve as a Principal Investigator?

 Anyone may be designated as the Principal Investigator (PI).
 The PI does not need to hold an advanced degree nor need to be considered a "researcher" for the project.
-Two PIs may be listed in the Letter of Intent application, but the team is not limited to these two individuals.
+Two PIs may be listed in the letter of intent application, but the team is not limited to these two individuals.
 For ease of administration, it is preferable, but not required, for the PI to be based at the lead organization.

 What types of organizations are eligible to apply for funding?